Kralja Tomislava 7

 Walking the city walls at noon might sound like a good idea… until you end up looking and feeling like a red crab.

-Better for your wallet, better for your body, and better for the planet.
+It’s better for your wallet, better for your body, and better for the planet.

-Dubrovnik Old Town = Lots of Stairs
+Dubrovnik Old Town means Lots of Stairs

 If you hate climbing, dragging luggage, or dealing with the slightly chaotic reality that comes with a very popular destination, you may be much happier staying in Lapad or another neighborhood outside the Old Town.
 You’ll still be only a short bus ride away from the historic center, but with beaches, easier movement, restaurants, and a much more relaxed pace.